rougin/weasley/README.md

 You can access the generators through `vendor/bin/weasley` in your terminal/command line.

-* `make:controller` - Create a new HTTP controller class
+* `make:controller` - Creates a new HTTP controller class
-* `make:integration` - Create a new [integration](https://github.com/rougin/slytherin/blob/master/src/Integration/IntegrationInterface.php) class
+* `make:integration` - Creates a new [Slytherin Integration](https://github.com/rougin/slytherin/blob/master/src/Integration/IntegrationInterface.php) class
-* `make:middleware` - Create a new [PSR-15](https://github.com/php-fig/fig-standards/blob/master/proposed/http-middleware/middleware-meta.md) middleware class
+* `make:middleware` - Creates a new `v0.4.1` of [PSR-15](https://github.com/http-interop/http-middleware/tree/0.4.1) middleware class
-* `make:validator` - Create a new validator class
+* `make:validator` - Creates a new validator class based on [Valitron](https://github.com/vlucas/valitron)

-You can also include `--help` if you want to know the available options for each command.
+To know the more the arguments and options, include the option `--help` to the chosen command.

 ### HTTP Controllers

-* [`JsonController`](src/Http/Controllers/JsonController.php) - provides class methods for creating RESTful APIs in JSON format
+* [`JsonController`](src/Http/Controllers/JsonController.php) - provides class methods for creating RESTful APIs in [JSON](https://en.wikipedia.org/wiki/JSON) format

 ### Integrations